CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 - Proactive management following non-fire disturbances reduces total fire suppression costs compared to reactive fire management strategies.

 ### Why this matters (the “upshot”) 📣
--Disturbances can facilitate others.
+- Disturbances can facilitate others.
 If disturbances are becoming more common with climate change, we might be able to intervene once a disturbance occurs to prevent further loss of ecosystem and life.

 ### Inspirations (papers, datasets, tools)
 **Publication:**